iAryanK/U-Combinator/README.md

    - views now update everytime a user visits a project details page

 9. create: author auth flow

    - user/author is added to sanity database once they signup

+10. create: create project page

+- useActionState hook for form action
+- backend using server actions to create new project